UniversalDependencies/docs/_ga-dep/det.md

 det(ábhar, uile)
 ~~~

-Sometimes two determiners are used each side of a noun: pre-determiners and post-determiners:
+Two determiners can be used each side of a noun: pre-determiners and post-determiners:

 ~~~ sdparse
 an tuairim sin \n that opinion